akka/akka/akka-docs/rst/general/jmm.rst

 Akka and the Java Memory Model
 ================================

-A major benefit of using the Typesafe Platform, including Scala and Akka, is that it simplifies the process of writing concurrent software.
-This article discusses how the Typesafe Platform, and Akka in particular, approaches shared memory in concurrent applications.
+A major benefit of using the Lightbend Platform, including Scala and Akka, is that it simplifies the process of writing concurrent software.
+This article discusses how the Lightbend Platform, and Akka in particular, approaches shared memory in concurrent applications.

 The Java Memory Model